"What is man that he should be mindful of

 "specific" relevance however, we refer to these distinctions as

 the past, present and future.
-Here is how they breakdown:
+Here is how each breaks down:

 the Universe, since its current form obscures all evidence that might